seewoo5/seewoo5.github.io/teaching/2023Fall/index.md

 #### Attendance

 Attendence will be checked at the end of every discussion.
 It is strongly encouraged to attend all the discussions.
-Also, attending all three discussions in a week would give **0.375%** extra credit, and a maximum of **3%** can be added in this way (so 8 weeks of full attendances will give you the maximum extra credit).
+Also, attending all (two) discussions in a week would give **0.375%** extra credit, and a maximum of **3%** can be added in this way (so 8 weeks of full attendances will give you the maximum extra credit).

 #### Q&A